cathei/LinqGen/README.md

 ## Usage
 Just add `Specialize()` in front of your Linq query.
-It will generate code to ensure zero-allocation slightly better performance.
+It will generate code to ensure zero-allocation, may have slightly better performance.
 ```csharp
 using Cathei.LinqGen;